-4.0 MULTI-INTERFACE CONNECTOR
+2 MULTI-INTERFACE CONNECTOR

-The multi-interface connector is a male 25-pin miniature D-Sub type that includes five interfaces-RS232, DC input power, ON/OFF control line, analog audio and Digital Peripheral Link (DPL).
-The multiinterface connector pin assignments are summarized in Table 1, which is 'pin-to-pin' the same as model A3LA-R, A3LA-RM and A3LA-XG.
+The multi-interface connector is a male 25-pin miniature D-sub type (see Figure 2) that includes five interfaces-RS232, DC input power, ON/OFF control line, analog audio, and Digital Peripheral Link (DPL).
+The multi-interface connector pin assignments are summarized in Table 1, which is 'pin-to-pin' the same as models A3LA-R, A3LA-RM, and A3LA-XG.